 How to clean your home after Holi

 Since Holi is all about “Rang Barse”, some rang is inevitably going to fall on the floor.
-You don’t want to spoil those spectacular marble tiles you got last Diwali.
+You don’t want to spoil those spectacular marble tiles you got last Diwali so that is what you need to do.

 Gulaal can be simply wiped off using a dry cloth.
 For pakka/wet color, use a good quality nail polish remover on cotton wool to remove the stains.